Definition: do doctors use the name to define the symptom of dyspnea (difficulty breathing) that occurs when a person is lying down.

-However, in people with heart failure, excess blood in the lungs can cause breathing problems or shortness of breath.
+However, excess blood in the lungs can cause breathing problems or shortness of breath in people with heart failure.

 Typically, part of the fluid in the lower part of the body, particularly the legs and organs of the abdomen, gravitates in the chest area.

-This redistribution of fluid is usually quite minor, and in most people it has no effect on breathing.
+This redistribution of fluid is usually relatively minor, and in most people, it does not affect breathing.

-However, in people with congestive heart failure , the heart may be unable to accommodate this extra fluid, and can not perform the additional work necessary to keep this extra fluid from accumulating in the lungs.
+However, the heart may not accommodate this extra fluid in people with congestive heart failure.
+It can not perform the necessary work to keep this excess fluid from accumulating in the lungs.

-As a result, pulmonary congestion – and early pulmonary edema – can occur and also shortness of breath.
+As a result, pulmonary congestion – and early pulmonary edema – can occur, as also shortness of breath.
 In addition to dyspnea, some people will also experience coughing or wheezing at bedtime.

-These types of breathing difficulties caused by assuming the recumbent position are called orthopnea.
+These breathing difficulties caused by assuming the recumbent position are called orthopnea.

-When a person experiences orthopnea, sitting or raising the head reverses some of the redistribution of fluid that has occurred, and relieves lung congestion.
+When a person experiences orthopnea, sitting or raising the head reverses some redistributions of fluid and relieves lung congestion.

 Symptoms typically improve quickly by simply changing the position.

-Heart failure is not the only cause of orthopnea, but it is by far the most common cause.
+Heart failure is not the only cause of orthopnea, but it is the most common cause.
 Sometimes people with asthma or chronic bronchitis will have more breathing problems at bedtime.

-The symptoms of wheezing and shortness of breath that occur with these conditions, however, do not usually disappear as quickly after sitting down, but take more time to resolve.
+However, the symptoms of wheezing and shortness of breath that occur with these conditions do not usually disappear as quickly after sitting down but take more time to resolve.

 Another symptom strongly associated with heart failure is paroxysmal nocturnal dyspnea.

-It is also related to the redistribution of fluids that occurs during sleep, but it is a more complex condition than “simple” orthopnea.
+It is also related to the redistribution of fluids during sleep, but it is more complex than “simple” orthopnea.

-Generally, people with this condition do not notice dyspnea immediately after going to bed.
+Generally, people with this condition do not notice dyspnea immediately after bed.